Granuloma annulare: Treatment

-Because granuloma annulare is usually asymptomatic and self-limiting with a course of about 2 years, initial treatment is generally topical steroids or calcineurin inhibitors; if unimproved with topical treatments, it may be treated with intradermal injections of steroids.
+Because granuloma annulare is usually asymptomatic and self-limiting with a course of about two years, initial treatment is generally topical steroids or calcineurin inhibitors; if unimproved with topical treatments, it may be treated with intradermal injections of steroids or phototherapy.
 If local treatment fails it may be treated with systemic corticosteroids.
 Treatment success varies widely, with most patients finding only brief success with the above-mentioned treatments.
 Most lesions of granuloma annulare disappear in pre-pubertal patients with no treatment within two years while older patients (50+) have rings for upwards of 20 years.
 The appearance of new rings years later is not uncommon.

 History

 The disease was first described in 1895 by Thomas Colcott Fox as a "ringed eruption of the fingers", and it was named granuloma annulare by Henry Radcliffe Crocker in 1902.